 Makeup artists have mastered the art of palette making because it’s a convenient way to carry multiple products, and it’s also a large part of the creative process.
-For home use, empty palettes are an excellent tool for freeing up space by helping you get rid of bulky makeup packaging, especially when products are no longer full.
-They’re also easier to carry when traveling.
-For example, my tiny Touch-up Palette contains a concealer, two shades of blush, a cream bronzer, and two highlighters (one with a natural-looking sheen and one with a bit more sparkle for night).
+For home use, Vueset empty palettes are an excellent tool for freeing up space by helping you get rid of bulky makeup packaging, especially when products are no longer full.
+They’re also easier to carry when traveling so you can have cream foundation, concealer, blush, contour, and highlight products in one lightweight, space-saving palette!

 I’ve also pared down my powder eyeshadow and blush compacts into two magnetic palettes: one go-to eye, one go-to cheek.
 The best part is because they’re more visible, I’m using them all and not repeatedly purchasing the same colors because I can easily see what I already have.
 Note that doing this means removing the pans of makeup from the original packaging, a task made infinitely easier by the Z Potter device.